Fighting food waste, one apple at a time

 [Sign up for the latest news about climate change, energy and the environment, delivered every Thursday]

 Sizov, 24, wants to eliminate food waste one fruit at a time.
 In central Washington, it was an effort that required almost as much quick footwork as the épée squad she captained as a championship fencer in college.
-One moment, she was trying to beam the sensor’s WiFi signal through the reception black hole of millions of apples, which cause transmission issues due to their high water content.
+One moment, she was trying to beam the sensor’s WiFi signal through the reception black hole of millions of apples, which cause transmission issues because of their high water content.
 The next, she was sitting down with laconic apple growers with orchards planted generations ago, trying to convince them she could help them avoid wasted fruit.
-By day’s end, she might be folding her nearly 6-foot-frame into in the passenger seat of a rental car, balancing her laptop on her knees and trying to win over Silicon Valley investors in Zoom calls using skills she had picked up partly by watching YouTube tutorials.
+By day’s end, she might be folding her 6-foot frame into the passenger seat of a rental car, balancing her laptop on her knees and trying to win over Silicon Valley investors on Zoom calls using skills she had picked up partly by watching YouTube tutorials.

 “These people wouldn’t normally sit in a room with each other,” Sizov said.
 “But they all agree that we shouldn’t be throwing away apples.”

-When Sizov was growing up in Cambridge, Mass. and, later, Alexandria, Va., she’d spend every summer at her grandparents’ dacha outside Moscow.
+When Sizov was growing up near Boston and, later, Alexandria, Va., she’d spend every summer at her grandparents’ dacha outside Moscow.
 Her parents had emigrated in the waning days of the Soviet Union in search of better medical treatment for her older sister, who had leukemia.
 Katherine was their first U.S.-born child.
 They sent her back each year so she’d know where she came from.

-She could play along the then-rutted roads of Sergiyev Posad, an ancient monastery town about 40 miles outside Moscow.
+She could play along then-rutted roads near Sergiev Posad, an ancient monastery town about 40 miles outside Moscow.
 The church bells pealed over the winding streets below.
 From the stove came the sizzling of her grandmother’s doily-like blini, the sour cream-filled pancakes that Russian grandmothers cook as a testament of love for their grandchildren.
 They’d eat squash and cucumbers from their garden, while apples came from the neighbors’ trees next door.
-There wasn’t any food to waste, because they ate everything that grew.
+There wasn’t any food to waste because they ate everything that grew.

 In the United States, she noticed, there was less of a direct relationship between the food on the tree and the food on the table.